avodonosov/datomic-helpers/README.md

-- If the same entity type is referenced from several places, you may either repeat entity the type definition, or just use `:db.type/ref` in the second place.
+- If the same entity type is referenced from several places, you may either repeat entity the type definition, or just use `:db.type/ref` in the second appearence.

 If the repeated attribute definitions are different, an exception is thrown.